 Several hundred people are in attendance for the opening.
 Note the banner from Opsterland on the museum wall announcing Leeuwarden as the European Capital of Culture for 2018, shown in more detail below.

-The mayor of Cannes, David Lisnard, gave a lengthy speech in French, unfortunately my French is good enough to understand most of what he said.
+The mayor of Cannes, David Lisnard, gave a lengthy speech in French, unfortunately my French isn't good enough to understand most of what he said.
 Ellen van Selm, the mayor of Opsterland, gave a speech in both Dutch and French, but sadly my Dutch comprehension levels are equally poor.
 However, the Dutch consul Peter van Santen gave his speech in Dutch, French, and English, you can watch the English portion below in which he talks about the funeral of Tinco in 1900.